 Around a quarter of miscarriages during the fourth to sixth month of pregnancy (mid-trimester) occur because of weaknesses in the cervix.
-Focusing on the issue, scientists at the University of Leeds using imaging techniques usually used to map the brain to try and understand why some pregnant women miscarry or go into early labor.
+Focusing on the issue, scientists at the University of Leeds use imaging techniques usually used to map the brain to try and understand why some pregnant women miscarry or go into early labor.

-According to scientists, it could help them develop a detailed understanding of its structure, they can develop ways of monitoring women for signs of potential problems before they become pregnant.
+According to scientists, it could help them develop a detailed understanding of its structure; they can develop ways of monitoring women for signs of potential problems before they become pregnant.

-Mr. Nigel Simpson, Associate Professor in Obstetrics and Gynaecology said, “Ultrasound checking is utilized to distinguish ladies in danger – where their cervix can’t bolster the pregnancy.
+Mr. Nigel Simpson, Associate Professor in Obstetrics and Gynaecology, said, “Ultrasound checking is utilized to distinguish ladies in danger – where their cervix can’t bolster the pregnancy.
 Be that as it may, little is thought regarding why that issue creates.
 This examination is endeavoring to answer that inquiry.”

 MRI strategies were utilized to make 3D pictures of the cervix.
-This is the first run through to a great degree high determination imaging has been utilized to comprehend the point by point small-scale structure of this organ.
+This is the first run through to a great degree high determination imaging has been utilized to comprehend the point-by-point small-scale structure of this organ.

 James Nott, from the Faculty of Medicine and Health and lead author, said, “A lot of our understanding of the biology of the cervix is rooted in research carried out 50 years ago.”